-Gazania symbolizes good fortune, wealth, and riches in the language of flowers.
-Also known as the treasure flower, they showcase an array of color tones that also take on additional symbolic meanings.
-As such, Gazania blossoms symbolize excitement, friendship, optimism, and purity in addition to their traditional symbolic meaning associated with good fortune and wealth.
+In the language of flowers, gazania symbolizes good fortune, wealth, and riches.
+Also known as the treasure flower, it showcases an array of color tones that take on additional symbolic meanings.
+As such, gazania blossoms symbolize excitement, friendship, optimism, and purity in addition to their traditional symbolic meaning associated with good fortune and wealth.

 According to definitions from Oxford Languages, the origin of the genus name, Gazania, is a modern Latin adaptation, naming the genus of plants after the 15th-century Greek scholar, Theodorus Gaza.
 The specific name, rigens, is Latin for rigid, stiff, or unbending.

 It’s not completely clear why Gazania rigens is commonly called the treasure flower.
 However, there are some theories.
 Some believe that the term treasure is associated with the gold color of the flowers, while others think it could be associated with the word gaza itself.
 In the Greek Lexicon of the New Testament, “gaza” (a word of Persian origin) refers to treasure, riches, and the royal treasury.

 So, although the Gazania genus gets its “Gaza” from a person’s name, it may have become associated with the word gaza and treasure over time.

 Gazania Meaning and Symbolism

 Given Gazania rigens common name, treasure flower, it is not really surprising to learn that these flowers symbolize wealth, riches, good fortune, and treasure.